 happy in Heaven with him and Jesus and Mary and Grandma and all the Angels and Saints.
 Then Dad motioned to me that it was time to go home.

 Later I asked Mom if she would help me remember everything that Father Edwards had told me.
 She said she would help me remember and we worked on it together.
 Thanks, Mom!

 There is one more thing I want to tell you before I go.
 That Saturday afternoon when we got home, my parents decided to go through a box of my Grandpa's things that the hospice nurse had given them after he died.
 It had been so busy right after Grandpa died that now, a month later, they were finally getting to it.
-One of the things in the box was an envelope.
+One of the things in the box was an envelope with my picture attached.
 On the front was written:

 My heart was pounding when Dad handed it to me because I knew it was from Grandpa!
 I slowly opened it up.
 It was a beautiful card with a picture of Saint Joseph holding Jesus on the front.
 I opened the card and here is what was printed on the inside:

 Yet he came from the royal family of David.

 And he was pure and good and hardworking.

 God knew He could trust Joseph so He chose him for the most important task.

 He became the husband of Mary and the foster father of Our Lord Jesus.